kibanez/preprocess_CAF/README.md

 # Preprocess case and control cohorts before running CAF

+Note this is a first commit of what I'm currently working on right now at CGR in Astrazeneca ...

 ## Objective
 The idea of this pipeline is to preprocess data before running the collapsing analysis (CAF, https://confluence.astrazeneca.net/display/CFGR/Collapsing+Analysis).